vic-ma/howtodismantle.github.io/_posts/2023-12-01-Table-madness-How-to-modify-and-re-format-table-rows-dynamically-without-any-code.md

 ![image](/assets/2023-12-01/040.png)

-Here is a sample to manipulate the data content.
-In this case we check if the weight column content is greater than 3 (kg).
-If so we just add a bit of text to the table cell.
-Actaully it's not pure text, it's unicode character repredenting the flxed bizeps muscle: 💪.
+This script shows how you can manipulate the data that's displayed in a cell.
+In this case, we check if the weight column content is greater than 3 kg.
+If so, we add a Unicode character representing the flexed biceps muscle: 💪.

-Using these unicode characters in Peakboard is always monochrome.
-Please note: We are manipulating the cell content not the data content.
-Thats why we use the "Set table cell" block to paint our adjusted content.
+In Peakboard, these Unicode characters are always monochrome.
+Please note: We are manipulating the contents of the cell in the table, and not the actual data.
+That's why we use the *Set table cell* block to paint our adjusted content.

 ![image](/assets/2023-12-01/050.png)

-Here's the final result in preview with the red priority columns and the muscle icon:
+Here's the final result, which shows the red priority rows and the muscle icon:

 ![image](/assets/2023-12-01/060.png)